Following the Dinosaur Tracks of Red Fleet

 The reward at the end of the Dinosaur Trackway trail is not as obvious as a similar hike, such as Delicate Arch.
 Red Fleet makes you search for your reward: 200-million-year-old dilophosaurus tracks preserved in the slickrock shores of the reservoir.
 But it’s a wonderful discovery for anyone remotely interested in paleontology or natural history.

-These prehistoric artifacts are set in stone, yet seem astonishingly fragile.
+These prehistoric tracks are set in stone, yet seem astonishingly fragile.
 And during high water, many of them slip beneath the surface of the waves.
-It is a testament to the ability of Mother Earth to preserve a fraction of her legacy given all the forces working against it.
+It is a testament to the ability of Mother Earth to preserve a fraction of her legacy given all the forces working against it (Read: A Deep Dig into Utah's Deep Time).
 The tracks are signed by the state park — just helpful enough to give me a sense of where to look, but not so precisely that they jump out of the rock — not that they would to any but the most trained eye.
 But I do find them.
 And they are spectacular.
 I sit down on the slanted sandstone to get closer to their level for a better look.
 The tracks are 10 to 12 inches wide, three-toed, and yes, somewhat faint in the overcast afternoon light.
 A light wind encourages the waves to lap against the shore behind me.
 Here I am.
 Some 200 million years later.

 The Alan Grant-like anticipation of seeing the dino track gives way on the return hike to deep introspection.